 - Click on a strategic link: +5 pts

-- Handover threshold: Define at what score the lead is passed to the sales team (MQL -> SQL).
+- Passing threshold: Set the score at which the lead is handed over to the sales team (MQL -> SQL).

 C. Advanced personalization